 Hosted by Gerry Zembrodt, Kenton Hills in Covington

 March 9, 2014 12:00 p.m. to 2:30 p.m. $65 Limited to 50

 Jane Burch Cochran blends the traditional craft of quilting with the storyteller’s art to produce “narrative” quilts whose designs speak of contemporary issues.
-Jane, a native of Rabbit Hash and the proud owner of its former mayor (her dog), will “show and tell” her quilts, explaining how she got started, how she keeps going, and what stories inspire her art.
+Jane, a native of Rabbit Hash, KY and the proud owner of its former mayor (her dog), will “show and tell” her quilts, explaining how she got started, how she keeps going, and what stories inspire her art.

-Enjoy stunning views of the river and the Cincinnati skyline through 270-degree wrap-around windows in this custom-designed contemporary home featuring art by Stobart, Dali, and local artists.
+Enjoy stunning views of the river and the Cincinnati skyline through 270-degree wrap-around windows in the custom-designed contemporary home featuring art by Stobart, Dali, and local artists.
 Ms. Zembrodt will be serving brunch with wine and assorted beverages.